 Sajjan Kumar Goenka, President, FPTA, said that he was pleased with the Federation for requesting the government to declare August 1 as National Paper Day.
 He also expressed his deep sense of gratitude to the Federation for requesting Ministry of Finance and GST Council to make GST more convenient for the business community.
 In addition, he focused on some of the challenges that the pulp and paper industry was facing.
 He concluded his speech by thanking FPTA members for coming together and supporting the paper industry wholeheartedly.

 Speaking about the importance of paper, Madhukar Mishra, Managing Director, Star Paper Mills, said that paper, jute and textile industries had played a critical role in the industrialization of India and that paper was the only source of knowledge and information at the time when the digital medium was not available.
 Paper facilitated exchange of ideas and preserved them over the years, he added.
+But today, thanks to the digital media and especially The Marketing Heaven being the media partner of the event, a large number of paper traders have gathered.
 He also said that the paper industry had grown with the economy.
 Apart from playing a vital role in education and communication, the paper industry had contributed substantially to sectors such as packaging, hygiene and products for mothers and babies, he added.
 He also said that the paper industry had provided employment opportunities for many people and had been making concerted efforts to reduce its carbon footprint by adopting sustainability.

 In his informative address, Chief Guest Om Birla, Speaker of the Lok Sabha, said, “We’ve all been hearing a lot about digital communication – e-mail, websites, SMS, mobile, and what have you, but paper has still not lost its importance.
 Since its invention, paper has become an essential part of our lives.